How Much Caffeine is in Green Tea?pbfycom

 How much caffeine does green tea contain?

-The caffeine content of any cup of tea, regardless of the type, depends on how long the tea is infused for, and how much tea is used.
+The caffeine content of any cup of tea, regardless of the type, depends on infusion, and how much tea is used.
 Green tea contains a fairly small amount of caffeine at about 20 to 45 milligrams for an 8-ounce cup.

 This compares with black tea, which has about 50 milligrams per cup, and coffee, which has about 95 milligrams per cup.
-You can see how low it is in caffeine compared with coffee, especially.
 So how bad is caffeine for you?

 The benefits and risks of caffeine

 There’s no doubt about it: Americans are crazy for caffeine.
 But how safe is it?
 How much is too much?
-Well, caffeine has been shown to have some health benefits.
 These include reducing the risk of developing Parkinson’s disease, gallstones, and heart-related illnesses.
 Because it causes the blood vessels to constrict, it might help to relieve headaches.

 But it also has negative effects on your health.
-Drinking caffeinated coffee has been linked to decreased bone density, which could lead to osteoporosis.
+Drinking caffeinated coffee has a direct link to decreased bone density, which could lead to osteoporosis.
 Caffeinated drinks can lead to higher blood sugar levels, a problem for people with diabetes.
 Because caffeine is a diuretic, it can cause dehydration.